Saturday, September 28, 2013

 Bonsai bonanza

 Gardening was the focus of our final day in Japan.
 Nobody does horticulture as meticulously as the Japanese.
 We spent a morning visiting the satellite city of Omiya (not that you can tell where one urban district ends and another begins in Tokyo).
 The area is renowned for its bonsai culture.
-It origins can be traced back to the 1920s when a collection of nurseries relocated from central Tokyo.
+Its origins can be traced back to the 1920s when a collection of nurseries relocated from central Tokyo.

 We began our day at the Bonsai Art Museum.
-It's relatively new attraction, opening in 2010.
+It's a relatively new attraction, opening in 2010.
 The museum hosts exhibits on the art of Bonsai and displays some of the finest bonsai specimens you'll ever see in a large external courtyard.
 Perhaps the most surprising exhibit is the Zashiki Kazari room display.
 The Japanese have three unique room designs created for the sole purpose of displaying bonsai trees indoors.
 Who knew?

 Unfortunately, the main courtyard was closed during our visit.
 We'd neglected to consider the impact of a typhoon forecast to sweep through Tokyo the following day.
-As result, when we arrived, staff were working feverishly to get the museum’s priceless specimens safely indoors.
+As a result, when we arrived, staff were working feverishly to get the museum’s priceless specimens safely indoors.
 It was frustrating to find the museum’s main attraction off-limits.
 We left the venue somewhat disappointed.

 However, we need not have worried.
 Almost a dozen privately-owned bonsai nurseries are located within a few short blocks.
 Most open their doors to the public giving visitors an opportunity to view hundreds of outstanding trees up close.
 The museum gave us a walking map of the neighbourhood.
 We raised our umbrellas and set out to explore it.